 Please note: we are required to see originals of at least three of the following documents: passport, birth certificate, marriage certificate, driving licence (UK), utility bill or bank/landline phone statement.
 We provide further guidance on what you need to provide if you are invited on to a training course.
 Certified copies are acceptable pre-course, but the originals must be brought to the course.

 Where will I stay during the training course?

-Once your application has been approved we will send you our accommodation preferred-supplier list so that you are able to book accommodation for the course if required.
+Once your application has been approved we will send you instructions on how to book accomodation for the e course if required.

-We recommend you arrive at your allocated B&B on the Sunday night.
+We recommend you arrive at Oakeligh House on the Sunday night.
 Alternatively, if you have friends or family who live nearby and choose to stay with them, by all means do, but please note you will need to organise your own transport to and from the office each day.